 This course is at least 8-hours long and includes classroom and range time learning to shoot revolvers and semi-automatic pistols.
 Students learn NRA’s rules for safe gun handling; pistol parts and operation; ammunition; shooting fundamentals; range rules; standing positions; cleaning the pistol; and continued opportunities for skill development.
 Students will receive the NRA Guide to the Basics of Pistol Shooting handbook, NRA Gun Safety Rules brochure, Winchester/NRA Marksmanship Qualification booklet, and course completion certificate.

 Continuing Marksmanship Course

 Have you already taken NRA Basic Pistol or our CCW class and would like to improve your shot placement and accuracy?
-This course is four hours long and is designed to make major improvements in your marksmanship.
+This course is four hours long using your guns and your ammo.
+It is designed to make major improvements in your marksmanship.

 Call or text us for date that works for you.
 661-706-1944

 CCW OR Carrying a Concealed Weapon.
 8 hr.
 Initial and 4 hr.
 Renewal.

 This course meets the requirements for Kern County Sheriff's Office, Bakersfield City Police Department and Taft City Police Department CCW permits